-331 Figure 10 compares total column water retrieved from satellite microwave and near-infrared 332 imagers (a) to that from the ERA5 reanalysis (b).
-While there is some broad agreement between 333 the two estimates, the ERA5 underestimates column water in the critical region just east of 334 Tunisia and overestimates it in an arc extending from eastern Sicily southeastward to the Libyan 335 coast.
-Cyclop intensity, in analogy to tropical cyclone intensity, should be highly sensitive to 336 moisture in the mesoscale inner core region, and may be under-resolved and otherwise not well simulated by global NWP models.
-For this reason, we do not routinely show reanalysis of water 337 338 vapor in this paper.
+Figure 10 compares total column water retrieved from satellite microwave and near-infrared imagers (a) to that from the ERA5 reanalysis (b).
+While there is some broad agreement between the two estimates, the ERA5 underestimates column water in the crical region just east of Tunisia and overestimates it in an arc extending from eastern Sicily southeastward to the Libyan coast.
+Cyclop intensity, in analogy to tropical cyclone ntensity, should be highly sensitive to moisture in the mesoscale inner core region, and may be under-resolved and otherwise not well simulated by global NWP models.
+For this reason, we do not routinely show reanalysis water vapor analyses in this paper.